honest comparison

 • Narrower scope, less feature bloat

 WellnessLiving's all-in-one positioning means the platform includes POS, payroll, CRM, marketing automation, and white-label app capabilities.
 For studios that need all of those, that breadth is value.
 For studios that don't — most boutique pilates and yoga studios with 1-5 instructors — the feature surface is unused complexity that adds onboarding time, configuration friction, and ongoing operational noise.
-Junocal's narrower scope is a deliberate choice: ship the primitives boutique studios actually use, and skip the ones they don't.
+Junocal's narrower scope is a deliberate choice: build in the features boutique studios actually use, and skip the ones they don't.
 The trade-off is real both ways; Junocal isn't right for studios that need the WellnessLiving feature breadth.

 Where WellnessLiving is better